-Our latest Salt Session was all about Diversity, with four industry-leading speakers; Entrepreneur Ben Towers, Bullhorn’s Managing Director, Shaun Weise, Depop’s Director of Finance and Operations, Zoe Wong and our very own Salt APAC CEO, Jacqui Barratt.
+Our latest Salt, digital recruitment agency Session was all about Diversity, with four industry-leading speakers; Entrepreneur Ben Towers, Bullhorn’s Managing Director, Shaun Weise, Depop’s Director of Finance and Operations, Zoe Wong and our very own Salt APAC CEO, Jacqui Barratt.
 They all shared their experiences and tips about diversity in the workplace.
 I came away with lots of amazing tips and stories, so I have written my top five takeaways including tips that you can implement yourself, straight away.

 What are the benefits of diversity?

 Apart from it being the right thing to do, some businesses are failing to have a diverse workforce, and missing out on the many benefits.
 By employing the same people, it results in the same eyes and same solutions.
 Diverse teams can bring a range of experiences, skills and differing views to appeal to your audience.
 Bullhorn’s Shaun Weise’s ‘Unusual Suspects’ are a group of diverse people put together who prove that they perform better than a non-diverse group, as studies have highlighted.

 Commercially, diversity is also beneficial.
 More people are becoming aware of diversity; therefore, clients and customers want to see and know what you’re doing for diversity.
 People like to see people who are like them and if they don’t see that with your organisation, they will go elsewhere.
 Zoe Wong, from Depop, shared how they recruit from their community, which better reflects your target group and appeal to them more.